-Quitting smoking at any age substantially reduces a person’s risk of CVD, with those quitting by age 45 avoiding almost all of the excess risk.
-For the most common types of CVD in Australia, for smokers who quit prior to the age of 35 are comparable to people who have never smoked.
-In addition, smokers who quit prior to age 55 are at no greater risk of death from all major CVD, compared to never smokers.
-2 Even at older ages, quitting smoking is beneficial in reducing the cardiovascular excess risk.5 Quitting reduces inflammation and blood clotting potential, and leads to rapid improvement in the level of high-density lipoproteins.
+The 2020 report of the US Surgeon General concluded that smoking cessation reduces the burden of cardiovascular disease and the risks of cardiovascular morbidity and mortality.8 The risk of diagnosis with any major type of CVD in Australia, for smokers who quit prior to the age of 35, was comparable to people who have never smoked.4 In addition, smokers in Australia who quit prior to age 55 were at no greater risk of death from major types of CVD, compared to never smokers.4 Even at older ages, quitting smoking is beneficial in reducing the cardiovascular excess risk.5 Quitting reduces inflammation and blood clotting potential, and leads to rapid improvement in the level of high-density lipoproteins.
 It also reduces the development of subclinical atherosclerosis, with progression slowing as time since cessation lengthens.8

 3.1.1 Coronary heart disease